Call/WhatsAppText +1 (302) 613-4617

 CodeCourse TitleWhat We Help With

-Film Scoring Songwriting Guitar Performance Bass Performance Piano Harmony Ear Training Counterpoint Jazz Composition Arranging Orchestration Music Production for Sync Master of Music Music Therapy Graduate Music Education Graduate Audio Post-Production All Services →
+Film Scoring Songwriting Guitar Performance Piano Harmony Ear Training Counterpoint Jazz Composition Arranging Orchestration Audio Post-Production Master of Music Music Therapy Graduate Music Education Graduate Production for Sync All Services →

 Berklee Online programs use two distinct citation standards depending on the program.
-Music history, musicology, and humanities courses require Chicago 17th edition—either footnote format (notes-bibliography) or Author-Date.
+Music history, musicology, and humanities courses require Chicago 17th edition — either footnote format (notes-bibliography) or Author-Date.
 Music business, music therapy, music education, and production courses require APA 7th edition.
-Applying the wrong format to your Berklee submission costs formatting marks regardless of the quality of your musical analysis.
+Applying the wrong format costs you formatting marks regardless of the quality of your musical analysis.

 Chicago footnote format is standard in musicology because it allows extensive bibliographic information (opus numbers, catalogue numbers, edition details, facsimile sources) in the footnote without cluttering the text.
-A Chicago footnote for a score reference includes composer, title, key, opus number, editor, publisher, and page—a format APA handles poorly.
 Our tutors apply Chicago 17th edition from the Chicago Manual of Style correctly for every music history and musicology submission.

 APA 7th edition governs Berklee’s music business, music therapy, and education programs.
-Key changes from APA 6 that affect Berklee students: the running head is eliminated for student papers; all three-or-more-author sources use “et al.” from first citation; DOIs are live hyperlinks (https://doi.org/...); publisher city is removed from book references.
-Our paper formatting service applies both standards correctly across every Berklee course type.
+Key changes from APA 6: running head eliminated for student papers; all three-or-more-author sources use “et al.” from first citation; DOIs are live hyperlinks; publisher city removed from book references.
+Our paper formatting service applies both standards correctly.

-Chicago 17th Edition — Score Citation (Berklee Music History)
+Chicago 17th Edition — Score Citation (Music History)

 Beethoven, L. (1808).
 Symphony No. 5 in C minor.